dhrutibhudia97/Battleship-Game/README.md

     - https://www.youtube.com/watch?v=7Ki_2gr0rsE&ab_channel=DylanIsrael
 - For help with the initial template used to make sure user input was valid.
     - Love Sandwiches module from Code Institute
-- To label the column and number of row of the grid.
-Also for idea to use while loop when randomly generating ship coordinates to not get any repeats.
-Idea for general if/else-if/else loop used in game function.
+- To label the column and number of rows of the grid.
+Also for the idea to use a while loop when randomly generating ship coordinates to not get any repeats.
+The idea for the general if/else-if/else loop that is used in the game function.
     - https://www.youtube.com/watch?v=tF1WRCrd_HQ&ab_channel=KnowledgeMavens -
 - For ideas about adding constants for grid size and the number of ships.
 Also for the idea of enumerations for the different board states.
     - Mentor Sandeep Aggarwal